mocnik-science/osm-psychology/README.md

 ## Example 3

-Get all changes made to nodes in Eppelheim, a town near Heidelberg, and export them with basic information and tag information to a json-formatted file.
+Get all changes made to nodes in Eppelheim, a town near Heidelberg, and export them with basic information and tag information to a JSON-formatted file.

 ```java
 Data.load("C:/path/to/your/OSMdata/Heidelberg.oshdb.mv.db");